Discover Our Postgraduate Opportunities

 Research Opportunities, PhD and Masters

 The School of Computer Science and Information Technology's academic faculty and researchers are held in high esteem globally, with many holding prominent roles in Science Foundation Ireland (SFI) Research Centre.

-- ADVANCE Centre for Research Training (now recruiting)
+- ADVANCE Centre for Research Training

-- AI Centre for Research Training (now recruiting)
+- AI Centre for Research Training

 - Confirm Smart Manufacturing